Tuesday, January 25, 2011

 Montreal is another of my favourite cities.
 The food is spectacular.
 Even when you're not trying, the odds of eating someplace good are high.
 My first visit to Montreal, my friend and I tried a couple of $0.99 pizza places near our B&B and one of the had ridiculously good pizza.
 Food here is cheap and good.

 Schwartz's - You haven't been to Montreal if you haven't had smoked meat.
 Everyone complains about the lines here but I think I've only waited once or twice.
-My favourite thing is to go at 10am on a weekday.
+My favourite thing is to go at like 10am on a weekday.
 They're open earlier but 10am is when they start serving hot meat.
 I've heard that The Main, across the street, is equally good without the lineups but I've never been.
 And you can buy briskets to take home with you (get the unsliced briskets, the slices aren't as good).
+Schwartz's has two "locations" but they're actually just next door to each other - one is the original, the other is where you can buy the prepackaged briskets or order sandwiches.

-Fairmount/St. Viateur - I think I may have only been to Fairmount; memory's a bit blurry.
-I also think that at least one, if not both are open 24-hours (I've only been to the ones in what I refer to as "the slopey bit of Montreal."
-It's that Plateau/Mile End/Mont Royal bit.).
+Fairmount/St. Viateur - I'm solidly a fan of Fairmount instead of St. Viateur, but that's because at Fairmount you have a chance at getting a chocolate chip bagel fresh out of the oven.
+I'm pretty sure this is one of the things that people eat in heaven.
+Fairmount has more flavours than St Viateur if you go to the factories (Not sure if that's what they're called?
+They're further up, past Mont Royal - and both are open 24 hours).
 Pilgrimage is worth it - ask if you can get one of the ones coming hot off the oven MMMMMMMM.
 Ugh, now I really want a fresh hot bagel :( Oh, for those who aren't familiar with them, Montreal bagels are different than the ones you generally come across - they're smaller, denser and sweeter.
 This is also a delicious travel snack if you buy a bag for your trip home.
+I like to bring home the blueberry bagels from Fairmount...so good...

-Boustan - Yep, another pilgrimage point.
+Boustan - Not sure if it's still around?
+The last I remember, the owners were looking to sell.
 Get the chicken shawarma and the potatoes (doused in garlic sauce, mmmm).
 This, my friends, is one fine chicken shawarma.
 I think partly because they grill the pita.
 And partly because the stuff inside is delicious.
+But Middle Eastern food in general is good in Montreal.

 Le Santropol - This is a sandwich place.
 But with insanely huge sandwiches.
 Lots of veggie options.
 And if the weather is warm, they have a really awesome back patio.